What Is Psychosis?

 It’s important to get treated early, after the first episode of psychosis.
 That will help keep the symptoms from affecting your relationships, work, or school.
 It may also help you avoid more problems down the road.

-Your doctor may prescribe antipsychotic drugs -- in pills, liquids, or shots -- to ease your symptoms.
+Your doctor will prescribe antipsychotic drugs -- in pills, liquids, or shots -- to ease your symptoms.
 They’ll also suggest you avoid using drugs and alcohol.

 Some clinics and programs offer help just for young people.

-Supportive psychotherapy helps you learn to live with psychosis.
-It reinforces healthy ways of thinking.
+- Supportive psychotherapy helps you learn to live with and manage psychosis.
+It also teaches healthy ways of thinking.

-Cognitive enhancement therapy uses computer exercises and group work to help you think and understand better.
+- Cognitive enhancement therapy (CET) uses computer exercises and group work to help you think and understand better.

 - Family psychoeducation and support involves your loved ones.
 It helps you bond and improves the way you solve problems together.